-Molina's Care Management team includes licensed nurses and clinicians with behavioral health experience to support Members with mental health and substance use disorder (SUD) needs.
+Molina's Care Management team includes licensed nurses and clinicians with behavioral health experience to support Members with mental health and SUD needs.
 Members with high-risk psychiatric, medical or psychosocial needs may be referred by a Behavioral Health Provider to the CM program.